life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 <img style="width:300px"; src="/images/Sylvie-Barbier-800x800.png">

-**Performance:** Performance Artist Sylvie Barbier will lead the ritual for releasing the dream of certainty and control.
+**Performance:** Performance artist Sylvie Barbier will lead the ritual for releasing the dream of certainty and control.

 ## Why the return to mystery: